SalahEldinFikri/Sorting-algorithm/README.md

 # Merge sort and Insertion sort

 ## Aim:
-To write a program to perform merge sort and insertion sort using C# programming and windows form.
+Writing a program to perform merge sort and insertion sort using C# programming and windows form.

 ## Equipment’s required:
 1. Hardware – PCs , labtop